alysivji/talks/python-101/README.md

 ## Notes

-First attempt at live coding a talk.
+- first attempt at live coding a talk.
+- download Divvy data used in `data-analysis.ipynb` from https://www.divvybikes.com/system-data